sonus21/rqueue/.github/ISSUE_TEMPLATE/i-m-using-rqueue.md

 # Organisation link

-# How many messages do Rqueue process daily?  (optional)
+# How many messages does Rqueue process daily?  (optional)

 # How are you using Rqueue? (optional)